contact us

 Can I change my property manager mid-lease?

-You can change your property anytime, including in the middle of your lease.
-The tenancy agreement is tied to the property, not the leasing agent.
+You can change your property manager anytime, including mid-lease.
+The tenancy agreement is tied to the property, not the property manager.
 All of the documentation stays with the property and can be collected by your new agent.

 Changing property manager fees